jankronquist/throttling-lab/README.md

 To do something interesting we implement throttling.

 Please note that this is not intended as a production grade throttling library.
-The primary purpose is to explore and give an understanding of clustering.
+The primary purpose is to explore and give an understanding of clustered state.
 Therefore, the design and implementation mostly favours simplicity before anything else.

 Get started